The contour gauge in use: telling untold: The advantage of the contour gauge use

 \subsection{The case of non-local gauge}

-In contrast to the local gauge $A^+=0$, the path dependent non-local gauge (see Eqn.~(\ref{CG-1})) fixes unambiguously the representation of gluon field which is given either by Eqn.~(\ref{Ag1}) or by Eqn.~(\ref{Ag2}).
-Indeed, fixing the path $P(x_0,x)$ results in a solution of Eqn.~(\ref{CG-1}) presented in the form of (see \cite{Anikin:2010wz,Anikin:2015xka,Durand:1979sw} for details)
+In contrast to the local gauge $A^+=0$, as discussed in Sec.~\ref{Sec:III}, we can infer that the path dependent non-local gauge (see Eqn.~(\ref{CG-1})) fixes unambiguously the representation of gluon field which is given by either Eqn.~(\ref{Ag1}) or Eqn.~(\ref{Ag2}).
+Indeed, fixing the path $P(x_0,x)$, a solution of Eqn.~(\ref{CG-1}) takes the form of (see \cite{Anikin:2010wz,Anikin:2015xka,Durand:1979sw} for details)

-where the boundary configuration $A^{c.g.}_\mu(x_0)$ has been neglected.
-In other words, we can show that the non-local gauge ${\bf g} (P(- \infty, x) | A)=1$ leads to the gluon filed representation of Eqn.~(\ref{Ag1}), while the non-local gauge ${\bf g} (P(x, + \infty ) | A)=1$ corresponds to the gluon field representation of Eqn.~(\ref{Ag2}).
+where the boundary configuration $A^{c.g.}_\mu(x_0)$ has assumed to be zero.
+By direct calculation, we can show that the non-local gauge ${\bf g} (P(- \infty, x) | A)=1$ leads to the gluon filed representation of Eqn.~(\ref{Ag1}), while the non-local gauge ${\bf g} (P(x, + \infty ) | A)=1$ corresponds to the gluon field representation of Eqn.~(\ref{Ag2}).
 Moreover, we can readily check that \cite{Anikin:2010wz,Anikin:2015xka}

 where